-Net Tax-Supported Debt Service as a Percentage of General Tax Revenues (4% Target, 4.75 Ceiling)
+Net Tax-Supported Debt Service as a Percentage of General Tax Revenues (4% Target, 4.75% Ceiling)

 The Committee has adopted the measure of annual debt service arising from net tax-supported debt as a percentage of general tax revenues as the basis to evaluate the State's existing and projected debt burden for the General Fund and as the basis for calculating how much additional debt the State can prudently incur.
 The Committee notes that policy makers control both variables that determine this ratio.
 In addition, the Committee believes that by measuring what portion of the State's resources is committed to debt-related fixed costs, this ratio is a measure of the State's budgetary flexibility and its ability to respond to economic downturns.
+In 2012, Moody's stated that "the debt service ratio (is incorporated into) our assessment of fiscal flexibility, which measures the extent to which a state's operating budget is burdened by fixed costs.
+The larger the fixed costs, the less flexibility a state has to structurally balance its budget in response to discretionary cost growth and revenue volatility...". "...[S]tates with high fixed costs have lower budgetary flexibility and are more likely to rely on one-time budget solutions, creating structural budget imbalances that are difficult to reverse."

-Because there is often a time lag, sometimes of multiple years, between when debt is authorized and when it is issued, the Committee determined that calculating the amount of debt that could be authorized and issued each and every year over the model horizon is a more useful management tool, and facilitates capital planning, than a measure that assumes that all available debt capacity is utilized in the year in which it is available.
-In practice, the limit imposed by the year of the least capacity over the model horizon (FY 2013) drives the calculation process.
-Without assuming any new debt is authorized, the State will exceed its targets in FY 2012 (4.12%) and FY 2013 (4.22%) by approximately \$22 million and \$43 million of debt service respectively.
+Because there is often a time lag, sometimes of multiple years, between when debt is authorized and when it is issued, the Committee determined that an optimized solution, whereby a fixed amount of debt could be authorized and issued each and every year over the model horizon provides a more useful management tool, and facilitates capital planning more effectively, than a measure that assumes that all available debt capacity is utilized in the year in which it is available.
+In practice, the limit imposed by the year of the least capacity over the model horizon (FY 2015) drives the calculation process.